-Earlier this year at Inbound 2015, HubSpot announced the free support for SSL across its entire platform.
+Back in 2015 at Inbound, HubSpot announced the free support for SSL across its entire platform.

 However, more than just being a generous upgrade for its legions of users, it was an important step in conforming to Google’s HTTPS Everywhere vision.